The bustling Fisherman's Wharf is on San Francisco’s northern waterfront, attracting 15 million visitors each year.

-Visit the FREE Visitor Center Museum (499 Jefferson Street), at the San Francisco Maritime National Historical Park.
-This must-see Visitor Center is housed inside an old cannery warehouse with the award winning Waterfront Exhibit.
-The exhibit follows the chronological history of the San Francisco Waterfront.
+Visit the free Visitor Center Museum (499 Jefferson Street), at the San Francisco Maritime National Historical Park.
+This must-see Visitor Center is housed inside an old cannery warehouse with the award winning Waterfront Exhibit, following the chronological history of the San Francisco Waterfront.

-Fisherman's Wharf was once bustling with Italian fishing boats.
-The Italian community established many of Fisherman's Wharfs finest restaurants, the majority still here today.
-Above is the famous Felucca sailboat used in the 1800's.
+The Fisherman's Wharf was once bustling with Italian fishing boats, like the famous Felucca sailboat.
+The Italian community established many of Fisherman's Wharfs finest restaurants, and the majority are still here today.

 The gasoline powered Monterey Clipper was introduced by Italian fishing fleets in the late 1960s.

 See the gigantic lens from the remote Farallon Island Lighthouse, that warned ships of the rocky islands near the approach to San Francisco Bay.
-The lighthouse was first lit in December 1855.
+This lighthouse was first lit in December 1855.

 9. Explore historic ships at the Hyde Street Pier.

-The Hyde Street Pier (2905 Hyde Street) is across the road from the National Park Visitor Center Museum.
-It has a fleet of historic ships to tour.
-There’s a ferryboat, schooner, steam-tug, paddle-wheeler and steam ferry.
+The Hyde Street Pier (2905 Hyde Street) is across the road from the National Park Visitor Center Museum, and has a fleet of historic ships to tour, including a ferryboat, schooner, steam-tug, paddle-wheeler and steam ferry.